schonny/bedrock-api-server/README.md

 - `start-server-simple` - Starts a server as it was last running and without rewriting the server-properties.
 - `start-all-server` - Try to start all servers as they were last running.
 - `stop-all-server` - All running Bedrock servers will be stopped.
+- `update-all-server` - All stopped Bedrock servers are updated when an update is available.

 World functions:
 - `get-worlds` - Retrieves a list of worlds available on the bedrock-server.